Operation

 Note

-The block device of an USB-SD-Mux is symbolically linked as
+The block device of an USB-SD-Mux is symbolically linked by udev to:

 /dev/disk/by-id/usb-LinuxAut_sdmux_HS-SD_MMC_*-0:0